 Oberon Fuels has developed proprietary skid-mounted, small-scale production units that convert methane and carbon dioxide to DME from various feedstocks, such as biogas and natural gas.
 This small-scale process circumvents the financial, infrastructure, and permitting challenges that large-scale projects confront.
-Oberon units have the capacity to produce 3,000–10,000 gallons of DME per day to service regional fuel markets and are therefore ideal for the owner of a fleet of heavy-duty vehicles making closed-loop hauls.
+Oberon units have the capacity to produce 10,000 gallons of DME per day to service regional fuel markets.